Staff

 Katherine Hull, PhD

 Katherine Hull joined ASI in 2004 following the completion of her doctoral studies at the University of Toronto.
 Specializing in historical archaeology, she has directed and managed numerous archaeological assessments and mitigations in Ontario, in addition to extensive fieldwork in both Ireland and North America.
-Katherine is the Director of the Business Affairs Division and a project manager for Stage 3-4 historical site excavations.
+Katherine is the Principal of the Historical Archaeology Practice Area, and also oversees the Human Resources team.

 Lisa Merritt, MSc

 Lisa Merritt has been a practicing archaeologist in Ontario since 1996.
-As Director of the Environmental Assessment Division she currently oversees a team of dedicated staff from both our Toronto and Burlington offices, and is responsible for assessments stemming from federal, provincial and municipal infrastructure projects.
-She has directed dozens of archaeological surveys and excavations throughout Ontario.
+As Principal of the Infrastructure Practice Area she currently oversees a team of dedicated staff from both our Toronto and Burlington offices, and is responsible for assessments stemming from federal, provincial and municipal infrastructure projects.
+She has directed hundreds of archaeological surveys and excavations throughout Ontario.

 Andrew Riddle, PhD

-Andrew Riddle is the Director of ASI’s Mitigation Division, responsible for overseeing Stage 3 and Stage 4 archaeological mitigation projects.
+Andrew Riddle is the Principal of the Site Mitigation Practice Area, responsible for overseeing Stage 3 and Stage 4 archaeological mitigation projects.
 His responsibilities include senior project management, resource allocation, and quality assurance for all deliverables.
 Dr. Riddle is also Manager of Information Technology and is a lithic analyst, which was the subject of his doctoral studies from the University of Toronto.

 David Robertson, MA

 David Robertson has been with ASI since 1988 and has experience in all of the firm’s fields of business.
-As Director of ASI’s Planning Assessment Division he is responsible for the completion of green field and brown field archaeological resource assessment projects required under the Planning Act.
+As Principal of ASI’s Planning Assessment Practice Area he is responsible for the completion of green field and brown field archaeological resource assessment projects required under the Planning Act.
 He is Project Archaeologist for most of ASI’s projects in complex urban settings, as well as specialty planning studies related to cultural heritage.

 Rebecca Sciarra, MA

-Rebecca is the Principal-In-Charge of ASI’s dedicated Cultural Heritage Division and serves as the firms’ Principal Heritage Specialist.
+Rebecca is the Principal of ASI’s dedicated Cultural Heritage Practice Area and serves as the firms’ Principal Heritage Specialist.
 She has over 15 years of technical and leadership experience assessing and evaluating historical buildings and landscapes in Ontario.
 She leads built heritage and cultural heritage landscape projects for public and private sector clients and has particular expertise delivering projects in compliance with the Ontario Heritage Act, the Planning Act, the Provincial Policy Statement and the Ontario Environmental Assessment Act.

 Senior Associates